 - A general physical examination for people with medical problems, such as diabetes.
 Diabetes can cause damage to the blood vessels of the eye's retina, a condition called diabetic retinopathy.
 If you have diabetes, discuss with your doctor how your blood sugar level may affect the surgery.

 - A review of all your medications.
-In particular, men who take tamsulosin (Flomax, generic), or similar drugs for prostate problems, require special surgical techniques to prevent complications.
+In particular, men who take tamsulosin (Flomax), or similar drugs for prostate problems, require special surgical techniques to prevent complications.

-- Topical antibiotics (ofloxacin or ciprofloxacin), which may be applied preoperatively to protect against postoperative infection.
+- Topical antibiotics (for example, ofloxacin or ciprofloxacin), which may be applied for a day or two before surgery to protect against postoperative infection.

-All cataract procedures involve removal of the cataract-affected lens and replacing it with an artificial lens.
+All cataract procedures involve removal of the cataract and replacing it with an artificial lens.

-Phacoemulsification: Phacoemulsification (phaco means lens; emulsification means to liquefy) is the most common cataract procedure performed in the United States.
+Phacoemulsification (phaco means lens; emulsification means to liquefy) is the most common cataract removal method in the United States.

 The procedure generally involves the following:

-- The surgeon makes a small incision on the side of the cornea.
+- The surgeon makes a small incision at the edge of the cornea.

-Phacoemulsification requires only local anesthesia.
-Most phacoemulsification procedures take about 15 minutes, and the person is usually out of the operating room in about an hour.
-There is little discomfort afterward, and visual rehabilitation takes about 1 to 3 weeks.
+Most phacoemulsification procedures take about 15 minutes, and the patient is usually out of the operating room in under an hour.
+There is little discomfort afterward, and complete visual recovery usually occurs within 1 to 5 days.

 Phacoemulsification is sometimes combined with glaucoma surgical procedures, for people who have both glaucoma and cataracts.